minthant2003/VintageRallyClub/README.md

 # VintageRallyClub
-Very first web page in my life!
+My very first web page using only HTML and CSS.
+(Responsive web design and Accessibilities are considered.)